marrink-lab/polyply_1.0/README.md

 [![codecov](https://codecov.io/gh/marrink-lab/polyply_1.0/branch/master/graph/badge.svg)](https://codecov.io/gh/marrink-lab/polyply_1.0)

 ## Functionality
-Polyply is a python suite designed to facilitate the generation of inpute files for simulating bio-macromolecules with GROMACS.
+Polyply is a python suite designed to facilitate the generation of input files for simulating bio-macromolecules with GROMACS.
 It is possible to generate both itp and coordinates files for most (bio) macromolecules such as synthetic polymers or polysaccharides.
 It also facilitates manipulation of itp files and structures to extend or change already existing files.
 A library for